 A time may come when the only outcome from the therapies that prolong life is the prolonging of suffering, with no chance of meaningful recovery.
 At that point, you may choose to talk with the healthcare provider and ask that life support be removed.
 If you do, the healthcare team will keep the dying person comfortable until his or her life ends.
+The hospice team will also be able to provide support and symptomatic care.

 Removing life support is a hard choice to make.
 Your decision is not the cause of your loved one’s death.
 The disease or injury is.